-One of the major keys to a healthier life is that of staying hydrated.
-Drinking plenty of water not only keeps your muscles and joints happy, but it can also help keep your brain functioning properly, and even aid is getting the amount of sleep that you need at night.
+One of the major keys to a healthier life is of staying hydrated.
+Drinking plenty of water not only keeps your muscles and joints happy, but it can also help keep your brain functioning properly, and even aid in getting the amount of sleep that you need at night.

 However, getting kids to drink enough water can be a challenge as most would prefer sugary drinks and sodas.

 In order to encourage everyone in your house to drink more water, set up a hydration station.
 You can have an in home water refill station installed that will provide clean, delicious drinking water on demand.

 Make sure that there are plenty of fun glasses and water bottles nearby to encourage your kids to drink water.
 Clear your house of all sodas and sugary drinks as well so that such things being more of a treat with water being the primary drink of the house.

 Encourage Healthier Breakfasts